Katholieke Universiteit Leuven

 Where KU-Leuven differs most from Hanover is in the nature of its courses and the tendency of European professors to emphasize student initiative and responsibility for study and learning.
 A typical class meets once each week in lecture format with 60-100 students, resulting in few day-to-day graded projects.
 In addition, professors expect that as students prepare for class, they will extend their study beyond the basic requirements stipulated in the course description.
 Assigned texts are only a starting point, and most of the descriptions for Junior Program courses list only one required text and perhaps several recommended readings.
 Final course grades are usually determined during a single 15- to 30-minute oral exam designed to probe your understanding and appreciation of course material.
 Students who demonstrate true mastery of the subject earn top scores.
 This may require you as a Hanover student to adjust your study habits to a very different system, but all evidence suggests that you will adapt well to these demands and become much more well-rounded and independent in the process.

 The Katholieke Universiteit, founded in 1425, is Belgium's largest university and is the oldest Catholic university in the world.
 KU-Leuven's classroom facilities are modern, and university personnel are knowledgeable, helpful and generally fluent in English.
 The university operates several computer labs and leases PC's to students.
 All campus computers are linked to the Internet.
-The University library system in impressive: its central facility holds more than one million volumes, has an online catalogue, computer facilities and CD-ROM stations that allow you to perform a great variety of searches and other tasks, with a multi-lingual command selection option.
+The University library system in impressive: its central facility holds more than one million volumes, has an online catalogue and computer facilities that allow you to perform a great variety of searches and other tasks, with a multi-lingual command selection option.
 The holdings of departments and faculty bring the university collections to more than three million volumes, many of which are in English, including thousands of journals and newspapers.